Generic Name: buprenorphine (implant) (BUE pre NOR feen)

 What other drugs will affect Probuphine?

 Using Probuphine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before taking a sleeping pill, opioid pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Many drugs can interact with buprenorphine, and some drugs should not be used while you have the implants in your body.
 Tell your doctor about all your current medicines and any you start or stop using, especially: